On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Proof of Theorem

 For the proof of Theorem \ref{THA} (a), suppose first that $\Tor_p(A(K^\sep))$ is not a finite group.
 Then by Theorem \ref{threp}, there exists an abelian variety $B$ over $K$, which is $K$-isogenous to $A$ and which carries an \'etale $K$-endomorphism $B\to B$, whose degree is $>1$ and is a power of $p$.
 The dual of $B$ hence carries an isogeny $\phi$, which is purely inseparable (because the dual of a finite \'etale group scheme over a field is an infinitesimal group scheme) and thus we have

 By Lemma \ref{wlem}, $B^\vee(K^\perf)$ is thus either finite or not finitely generated and the same holds for $A$, since $A$ is isogenous to $B^\vee$.
 This proves (a).

 We now turn to the proof of statement (b).
-Note that by Grothendieck's semiabelian reduction theorem, we may (and do) assume that $\CA$ is semiabelian.
+Note that by Grothendieck's semiabelian reduction theorem, there is a finite and separable extension $K_1|K$ such that $A_{K_1}$ extends to a semiabelian scheme over the normalisation $S_1$ of $S$ in $K_1$.
+The scheme $S_1$ might not be geometrically connected over $k$ but there a finite extension $k_1$ of $k$, such that the connected components of $S_{1,k_1}$ are geometrically connected.
+We choose one of these connected components, say $S_2$.
+The extension of function fields corresponding to the morphism $S_2\to S$ is separable by construction so we may (and do) assume that $\CA$ is semiabelian to begin with.
 Suppose that $A(K^\perf)$ is not finitely generated and that $A$ is ordinary.
 Then by Proposition \ref{mainth}, there is an abelian variety $B$ over $K$, which is $K$-isogenous to $A$ and which carries a $K$-isogeny $B\to B$, whose kernel is a multiplicative group scheme of order $>1$.
 The dual $\phi$ of this isogeny is an \'etale isogeny of $B^\vee$, which has degree $p^r$ for some $r>0$.
 Thus $\Tor_p(B^\vee(K^\sep))$ is an infinite group and the same holds for $A$, since $A$ is isogenous to $B^\vee$.
 This proves (b).